BraedenCollings/Final-Project-DS202/README.md

   ))
 ```

+The above code was used to pair each month with the appropriate season.
+Information from almanac.com was used to identify the meteorological
+start and end dates of each season.

 ``` r
 master %>% ggplot(aes(x = MONTH, weight = FATALS, fill = Season)) + geom_bar() + scale_x_discrete(limits = c("January","February","March","April","May","June","July","August","September","October","November","December"))+
   theme(axis.text.x = element_text(angle=45, vjust=1, hjust=1)) + ylab("Fatalities") + ggtitle("Fatalities by Month and Season")